 Relatively thin on features and Wi-Fi settings

-The XE75 shares the same features set as the previous Deco set.
-It comes with the support for Dynamic DNS — in this case, it only supports TP-Link’s free domain –, IP reservation, and port-forwarding.
-There’s also a simple QoS engine where you can add individual devices to the priority list.
+The XE75 shares the same features as the previous Deco set.
+It supports Dynamic DNSโin this case, only TP-Link's free domainโIP reservation, and port-forwarding.
+There's also a simple QoS engine where you can add individual devices to the priority list.

-On top of that, there’s a light version of HomeShield that include simple basic Network Protection and Parent Controls.
-If you subscribe for HomeShield Pro — as the app will often nag you –, which costs $6/month or $55/year, you’ll get the more in-depth version of the two.
+On top of that, there's a light version of HomeShield that includes basic Network Protection and Parent Controls.
+If you subscribe to HomeShield Pro, as the app often nags you to, for $6/month or $55/year, you'll get the more in-depth version of the two.

-There’s not much you can do about Wi-Fi settings other than creating a network name (SSID) and password.
+There's not much you can do about Wi-Fi settings other than create a network name (SSID) and password.

 After that, you can turn the radio of the 2.4GHz or 5GHz band on or off, effectively making the network 5GHz- or 2.4GHz-only.